JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Retrieves the short path form of the specified path.
 ```
-FUNCTION AfxGetLongPathName (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxGetLongPathName (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |